Why work with a Book Coach? And why me?

 - Helping your book reach its full potential.

 - Supporting you in honing your craft and becoming a better writer.

 - Respecting your talent and honoring your voice.

 - Revise your manuscript for you.

 - Guarantee your book will land you an agent/publisher or become a bestseller.

 For a good article on Finding and Working with an Editor, see: https://www.janefriedman.com/comprehensive-guide-to-finding-working-with-editors/

 Want to write for kids?
-Check out SCBWI (Society for Children’s Book Writers and Illustrators)
+Give a listen to the Coaching KidLit Podcast or check out SCBWI (Society for Children’s Book Writers and Illustrators)

 Find out more about Author Accelerator

 Resources for Self-Publishing: Alliance of Independent Authors (ALLi)